 Targeted therapy of nanoparticles treating cancer

 Researchers focus on nanoparticles for targeted drug therapy.
 That refers to the method in which drugs are directed to certain organs, cells, or tissues.
 “Nanotechnology offers the means to target chemotherapies directly and selectively to cancerous cells and neoplasms,” according to the National Cancer Institute.

-For instance, the NIH said, nanoparticles can help guide surgeries or better use radiation.
-“All of this can add up to a decreased risk to the patient and an increased probability of survival,” the NCI says.
+For instance, the NCI said, nanoparticles can help guide surgeries or better use radiation.
+“All of this can add up to a decreased risk to the patient and an increased probability of survival,” the NCI said.

 Nanoparticles are a focus of research into many diseases.
 “Research on nanotechnology cancer therapy extends beyond drug delivery into the creation of new therapeutics available only through the use of nanomaterial properties,” the NCI said.